Pien Dicke

-Pien Dicke (born 28 August 1999) is a field hockey player from the Netherlands, who plays as a forward.
+Pien Dicke (born 28 August 1999) is a Dutch field hockey player, who plays as a forward.

 Personal life

 Pien Dicke was born and raised in The Hague, Netherlands.

 During her freshman year of university, Dicke studied at the University of Virginia.

 Career

 Club hockey

 In the Dutch Hoofdklasse, Dicke plays club hockey for SCHC.

 National teams

 Under–18

 Pien Dicke made her debut in Netherlands colours in 2016, as part of the Under–18 team at the EuroHockey Youth Championship in Cork, Ireland.

 Under–21

 In 2019, Dicke made her second appearance for a Dutch team with the Under–21 team at the EuroHockey Junior Championship in Valencia, Spain.
 Dicke scored four goals throughout the tournament, helping the team to a silver medal after losing the final in a penalty shoot-out against Spain.

 Oranje Dames

-In 2019, Dicke was named in the Netherlands senior squad for the first time, and is set to make her debut in 2020.
+In 2019, Dicke was named in the Netherlands senior squad for the first time, and made her debut in 2020.